-Why is a larger window better for a larger α?

-The graph showsthat the larger N gives better utilization for larger α .
+■ Why is a larger window better for a larger α?
+The graph showsthat the larger N gives better utilization for larger α.
+Large α ⇒ Long distance network Even full utilization and wave full on the entire performance.

-Large \alpha

-\Rightarrow Long distance network

 For full utilization, you must fill up the entire path with packets so you will need more packets as the distance increases.
 If the path is empty, the throughput is low.
 If the path is overfilled, delay increases due to queueing.